srihari-humbarwadi/keras-vgg-batch-normalization/README.md

-# keras-vgg-batch-normalization
-Reimplementation of VGG network with Batch Normalization layers included
+##Reimplementation of VGG network with Batch Normalization layers included